ministryofjustice/itpolicycontent/content/ict-security-policy.md

 *   all ICT systems which require cryptographic controls must conform to Information Assurance Standard No. 4
 *   there are strict controls around the use of this material.
 Any use of HMG cryptographic material or products must conform to the MoJ ICT Security – Use of HMG Cryptography Policy

-<strong>Note:</strong> Information Assurance Standard No. 4 states that if HMG cryptographic material is handled, Departments and Agencies must appoint a Communications Security Officer (COMSO).
+**Note:** Information Assurance Standard No. 4 states that if HMG cryptographic material is handled, Departments and Agencies must appoint a Communications Security Officer (COMSO).
 The COMSO is responsible to the SIRO and DSO for ensuring the MoJ’s compliance with the minimum HMG Comsec and cryptography requirements, and developing, implementing and maintaining organisational communications.
 For further details on the use of HMG cryptographic material can be found in the MoJ ICT Security – Use of HMG Cryptography Policy.

 ### Remote Working and Mobile Computing